appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/appsmith-databases/migrate-mongodb-postgresql.md

 Before starting the migration, ensure the following requirements are met:

 - Back up the Appsmith instance to ensure you can revert if necessary.
 For more information, see the [Backup Appsmith instance](/getting-started/setup/instance-management/appsmithctl#backup-instance) guide.
+- Ensure you have PostgreSQL version 14 or higher.
 - If using an external PostgreSQL instance, verify that the PostgreSQL instance has permissions for both `CREATE SCHEMA` and `CREATE EXTENSION`.

 ## Migrate Appsmith data